Support Us Button Widget

 Falling colorful leaves and creatively designed pumpkins are autumnal trademarks... that is until the gourds get gooey and the leaves start clogging up pipes.

-You may be tempted to just throw everything in the trash, but there are more meaningful ways to get rid of your decomposing natural decorations.
+You may be tempted to just throw everything in the trash, but there are greener ways to get rid of nature’s decomposing decorations.

 Getting rid of the gourds

-This is an easy one.
-Since pumpkins are food items, they can be placed in city-supplied compost carts.
+Think smarter, not harder.
+Since pumpkins are food items, they can be placed in city-supplied Seattle compost carts.

 They can also make a great addition to any compost pit you have started in your yard.
 Or, the squirrels may not mind if you just leave the clean-up to them.

 If you’re looking to support the community, farms will often take whole, un-carved pumpkins as donations to feed animals like goats and pigs.
 Pumpkins for Pigs is a nationwide service that connects people with farms looking for such donations.
-But you can also check with any of your local farms to see if they’d be interested in a donation.
+But you can also drop off your ghoulish gourds with the Sammamish Animal Sanctuary to give their animals an extra treat.

 Rake it away

-Seattle Public Utilities (SPU) offers free extra yard pickup services during November to encourage residents to keep gutters + drains on the road clear.
+Seattle Public Utilities (SPU) offers extra free yard pickup services during November to encourage residents to keep gutters + drains clear.

 If you have an excess of leaves or don’t want to wait for SPU pick-up, King County also has a list of yard waste drop-off spots in the area.